apache/carbondata/docs/introduction.md

 ## CarbonData Features & Functions

-CarbonData has rich set of featues to support various use cases in Big Data analytics.The below table lists the major features supported by CarbonData.
+CarbonData has rich set of features to support various use cases in Big Data analytics.
+The below table lists the major features supported by CarbonData.

 ### Table Management

 - ##### DDL (Create, Alter,Drop,CTAS)

-​	CarbonData provides its own DDL to create and manage carbondata tables.These DDL conform to 			Hive,Spark SQL format and support additional properties and configuration to take advantages of CarbonData functionalities.
+  CarbonData provides its own DDL to create and manage carbondata tables.
+These DDL conform to Hive,Spark SQL format and support additional properties and configuration to take advantages of CarbonData functionalities.

 - ##### DML(Load,Insert)